puppetlabs/puppet-docs/source/puppet/6.0/experiments_overview.markdown

 This is especially relevant to Puppet Enterprise customers.
 If Puppet support is assisting you with a problem, we might ask you to disable any experimental features.

-## Changes to Experimental Features
+## Changes to experimental features

 Experimental features are exempt from semantic versioning --- they can change at any time, not limited to major or minor release boundaries.

 These changes might include adding or removing functionality, changing the names of settings and other affordances, and more.

-## Documentation of Experimental Features
+## Documentation of experimental features

 The Puppet reference manual contains documentation pages for all of the currently available experimental features.
 These pages will be focused on enabling a feature and running through the most interesting parts of its functionality; they might lag slightly behind the feature as implemented.